 It’s a bright blue spring morning.
 A hint of crisp floats in the air, but winter has largely passed.
-I’m sitting with my wife Trudy and Johnny Gormley outside Infuse Coffee House in Loch Lomond.
+I’m sitting with my wife Trudy and John Gormley outside Infuse Coffee House in Loch Lomond.
 Pines tower over our heads, filtering sunlight onto the table.
-Trudy and I first saw Johnny a few months earlier at The Roadhouse, where we experienced his skills as a musician.
-For several years, Johnny has run an Open Jam, initially at the Village Pub, then once the pub closed, at several other places before it settled down at The Roadhouse.
+Trudy and I first saw John a few months earlier at The Roadhouse, where we experienced his skills as a musician.
+For several years, John has run an Open Jam, initially at the Village Pub, then once the pub closed, at several other places before it settled down at Riviera Heights.

 “That’s exactly what I’m trying to do,” he replies.
 “You know, I’ve actually had a couple of people say that I’m making it all about me, but it’s not.”
 He pauses, his hands in the air mid-gesture.
 “I mean, when it’s my time, I’m gonna go with it.”
 His sharp, bright eyes glint in the spring sunlight.
 “I’m gonna give it my best.
 Many musicians will not share their stage.
 It’s their show.
 I respect that, but that’s not me.
 When we perform, even in regular shows, I’ll see someone out in the audience and call them up.”
 He smiles, his gray soul patch shining on his chin.
 “My philosophy is to have an open stage.”

 “It shows,” Trudy replies.
 “You create a welcoming, inviting atmosphere, not just for the musicians performing, but also for the listeners.”
 She pauses.
 “It’s not just the Johnny G Show.”

 He takes another sip of coffee.
 “One of the main reasons I’m doing the Jam is to become a networking hub for musicians.
 I can think of several people who met at Open Jam, played some music together and now they’re playing other gigs together.”